Dance of the Seven Veils: Oscar Wilde

 To the French, Salome was not a woman at all, but a brute, insensible force: Huysmans refers to her as "the symbolic incarnation of undying Lust ... the monstrous Beast, indifferent, irresponsible, insensible"; and Mallarmé describes her as being inscrutable: "the veil always remains."
 Huysmans' hero Des Esseintes characterizes her as a "weird and superhuman figure he had dreamed of.....
 [I]n her quivering breasts, ... heaving belly, ... tossing thighs ... she was now revealed as the symbol incarnate of old world vice."

 Wilde was especially influenced by Gustave Flaubert's story "Herodias" in which Salome dances on her hands to please Antipas.
-The type of dance was common among "gypsy" acrobats in the 19th century.
+This type of dance was common among "gypsy" acrobats in the 19th century.
 Wilde at first intended to follow Flaubert's version, but changed his mind.
 Shireen Malik says he may have been influenced by the 1870 poem "The Daughter of Herodias" by Arthur O'Shaughnessy which describes Salome dancing: